THE DOVER WAR MEMORIAL PROJECT

 Morrah, J. H.

-John Henry Morrah was a Major in the King's Own Royal Lancaster Regiment, 1st battalion.
+John Henry Morrah was a Major in the King's Own Royal Lancaster Regiment 1st battalion.
 He was Mentioned in Dispatches.
-He died when he was 39 on 18th October 1914, and is buried at Le Touquet Railway Crossing Cemetery, A 6.
+He died when he was 39 on 18 October 1914 and is buried at Le Touquet Railway Crossing Cemetery, France.
+A 6

 Murphy, G.

 George Murphy, 1243U, was a Stoker in the Royal Naval Reserve.
-1915, courtesy Dover ExpressHe was lost, aged 42, with the sinking of the HMS Formidable on New Year's Day, 1915.
+1915, courtesy Dover ExpressHe was lost aged 42 with the sinking of HMS Formidable on New Year's Day 1915.
 He is commemorated on the Chatham Naval Memorial.
+Panel 14

 death announcement 1915